JBoulic/JBoulic.github.io/cube/README.md

 Bugs:
 - Edges data is a mess, clean it up
 BLD practice mode:
-- Implement mobile version: click to select random letter pair, click to show the solution
 - Remove processed alg line
 - Improve UI: Letter pair word bigger and at the top
 - Improve visuals?